cctsao2000/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Feedback:
+- The concept of integrating the study timer and the game is really interesting
+- Could include the snooze function in the breakfast clock

 # Lab 2 Part 2